 I make our dogs’ bone broth with bones, water, and apple cider vinegar.
 The latter helps to extract extra goodness from the bones.
 I don’t usually add extras to the broth at this stage, preferring the flexibility of a plain broth for varied uses.
 But, there are lots of options to customise your own special bone broth mixture.
 See the alternative ingredients below for ideas.

 Types and Sources of Bones for Broth

-Making the Bone Broth
+Making Bone Broth for Dogs